U5B/wynn-chat-archiver-outdated/README.md

 This will probably not get you banned as there is no interaction with the game world other through chat.
 However there is still a risk.

 # Thank You
-Wynncraft: for creating Wynncraft and having an public API
+[Wynncraft](https://wynncraft.com/): for creating Wynncraft and having an public API

-Wynntils: for some of the regexes used to parse messages & API
+[Wynntils](https://wynntils.com/): for some of the regexes used to parse messages & API

-node-wynn: using their API request handler
+[node-wynn](https://github.com/DevChromium/WynnJS/): using their API request handler

-Prismarine-JS: for being helpful when I was starting to code
+[Prismarine-JS](https://github.com/PrismarineJS/): for their discord being helpful when I was starting to code

-Regexr: for being an amazing regex tester and having a easy cheatsheet
+[Regexr](https://regexr.com/): for being an amazing regex tester and having a easy cheatsheet

+[StackOverflow](https://stackoverflow.com/): for having answers to basic JS questions

+[NodeJS](https://nodejs.org/api/): for having actual documentation

 Thank you to the many individuals that answered my questions when making this.